 By directly contracting with an insurance company, you will receive a larger overall pool of patients.

 Being in-network can act as free marketing for your practice by listing you on the insurance company’s website as a preferred provider.
 Meaning, as patients search for providers in their area, you’ll show up.
 This provides a source for new patients.

 The majority of patients that pay for dental insurance do not want to incur extra expenses for dental care that they deem to be ‘free’ (the majority of preventative services).
 If the option is to see an in-network provider with zero out of pocket expenses for a cleaning or going to an out-of-network provider and run the risk of paying anything out of pocket, most patients are going to choose the in-network option.

 A patient’s ability to accept proposed dental work will also increase with network participation.
 The reduced fees you agree to accept per your contract are more appealing to patients when they know their insurance will be paying a portion.
 I’m sure you’ve heard it at some point throughout every day, “What will my insurance cover?
 What will I have to pay?” when discussing treatment.

-What’s next if I want to become credentialed with a specific dental network?
+How do I become credentialed with a specific dental network?

-What information will the outsourced dental billing company require?
+What information will the outsourced dental billing company require from you?

 If any of the above information has not been created, the credentialing specialist will more than likely assist you in that process as well.
 On a positive note, once all of that information is provided initially or obtained by means of accessing a one-stop-shop like the Council for Affordable Quality Healthcare (CAQH) ProView, it should not be requested again from you.